President & Founder Chicago Inventors Organization

 Olivia T. Luk

-Prior to earning her law degree, Ms. Luk previously served as a patent examiner for the United States Patent and Trademark Office for 5 years.
+PPrior to earning her law degree, Ms. Luk Bedi previously served as a patent examiner for the United States Patent and Trademark Office for 5 years.
 She received a Chemistry degree from the Georgia Institute of Technology in 2000 and her law degree from the American University Washington College of Law in 2005.
 She co-founded the Richard Linn American Inn of Court in Chicago; is a Past-President and currently serves as Executive Director.

 Paul T. Manion retired from the active practice of law several years ago after a forty year career as a trial lawyer.
 He achieved many million dollar verdicts as well as several murder trial acquittals.
 He was a member of the Board of Managers of the Illinois Trial Lawyers Association for many years and was selected as one of Illinois Leading Trial Lawyers by his fellow attorneys.